The Bullboxer Staff is just one of those many designer hybrid dogs that have emerged in recent decades.

 How Much Exercise Does a Bullboxer Staff Need?

-A Bullboxer Staff is going to have a moderate energy level, and this is clearly going to translate into the amount of exercise that they will require on a daily basis.
+A Bullboxer Staff is going to have a moderate energy level, and this is going to translate into the amount of exercise that they will require daily.

 In this instance, you are looking at around 90 minutes per day, and it should be a reasonably paced walk.